 - Improves workflow and reduces prep time

-👉 Designed for fast-paced kitchens that need quick access and organization.
+Multi-compartment holders are designed for fast-paced kitchens that need quick access and better organization.

 3. 6-Hole Stainless Steel Cutlery Holder